Xiaochen451122/Webscraper-Basic/README.md

 Use 'nightmare' to avoid the impact due to the different loading time (npm sintall nightmare).

 I use the Baidu News (http://news.baidu.com/) as an example, catch the information in the DOM structure ('div#pane-news ul li a').

+In the next following stage, I will add time, which can search the information every 30 seconds (example).